otterley/aws-ami-factory/README.md

 1. A local installation of [Docker](https://docs.docker.com/install/)
 2. A local installation of [Node.js](https://nodejs.org/) (currently 10.x LTS is supported) and [npm](https://www.npmjs.com/get-npm)
+3. An S3 bucket to store your AMI source code.  **The S3 bucket must have versioning enabled.**  If the bucket is not associated with the same AWS account as the one the build pipeline lives in, the bucket must have a policy that trusts the builder's AWS account to read objects from it.

 We recommend using [nodenv](https://github.com/nodenv/nodenv) to install and manage Node.js versions.
 It's available in Homebrew if you're a Mac or Linux user.